liushaoweihua/Keras-Bert-Kbqa/README.md

     * For example: Chow SingChi and Xing Ye should correspond to the same entity.
   * Relationship linking
     * Linking the extracted entities and relationships to ensure that the linked entity relationship is valid in the knowledge system.
-    * For example, in the *Douban Movie Review* scene, asking "What is the name of Chou Xingchi's mother", the obtained `(Chow SingChi, mother)` is illegal because the relationship is not established in the knowledge system.
+    * For example, in the *Douban Movie Review* scene, asking "What is the name of Chow SingChi's mother", the obtained `(Chow SingChi, mother)` is illegal because the relationship is not established in the knowledge system.
   * Response generating
     * Retrieve legal relational entity pairs in the knowledge system and generate output results.